 Fall’s 31-point, 10-rebound performance was his sixth double-double of the season.
 He raised his NCAA Division I leading 81.6% field goal percentage by making 11-of-12 attempts and increased his season streak of at least one block per game to 11 contests.

 “I felt great,” Fall said.
 “The guys were feeding me the ball, and we were playing together.
 We were playing good basketball.”

 The Knights’ backcourt of Williams, Efianayi, and Davis made their presence felt on Sunday.
 Williams posted a double-double of 15 points and 10 rebounds; Efianayi had 14 points and nine rebounds; and Davis finished with nine points, five rebounds, and six assists.

 Unfortunately, when B.J.
 Taylor will return to the aforementioned backcourt is still in question.

 “I still have no timetable for B.J.
 All I am doing is taking it one day at a time,” stated Dawkins.
 “His surgery went well and everything went well.
 So all that’s great.
 Now we will have to wait until the trainers and the doctors give us the okay.”

-5-6 Miami (OH) will travel back north to host Tennessee Tech before starting conference play versus Northern Illinois.
+Miami (OH) will travel north to host Tennessee Tech before starting conference play against Northern Illinois.

-8-3 UCF will finish a two-game homestand on Wednesday against Bethune-Cookman.
-College Court Report will supply full coverage from Orlando.
+UCF will finish a two-game homestand on Wednesday with Bethune-Cookman.